Akshatr08/cyber-terminal-portfolio/README.md

 🧑‍💻 Contributing
 Pull requests are welcome!
-If you build a cooler version — add new commands, animations, or easter eggs — drop a PR or share it with #cyber-terminal tag on X/LinkedIn.
+If you build a cooler version — add new commands, animations, or easter eggs — drop a PR or share it with #cyberterminal tag on X/LinkedIn.

 📜 License
 This project is licensed under the MIT License — feel free to use, remix, or rebuild it for your own portfolio.